Lyndsay Hayhurst

 Tayler Sinclair

-Tayler Sinclair is a second year MA student in the Development Studies program at York University.
+Tayler Sinclair received her MA in International Development from York University in 2023 and she currently works as a Holistic Intake & System Navigation Counsellor at The Neighbourhood Organization.
 Having interned in the humanitarian and development space, this has informed her perspective on issues including gender equality, refugee resettlement, trauma- and violence-informed approaches and sport for development.
 Through her own research on Caribbean immigrant women, she is exploring the intersections of health, well-being, social support and time poverty.

 Kelvin Leung